 Why not just do bubbles?
 All kids love them, and they are cheap.
 They are in small plastic bottles, but in theory, you could refill them with more bubble liquid.

 My son was obsessed with his kazoo at that age, and that could be a very fun party favor.
 We also got a great egg from a friend's first birthday party that he loved to shake to make music.
 Just make sure whatever you get doesn't make an annoying sound, or the parents will not be thanking you and may try to get revenge at their child's birthday party.

 Just kidding, but wouldn't that be awesome?
-You could hand out hundred dollar bills and then watch the 2-year-olds try to rip them up, or eat them, throw them up in the air and watch them flutter to the ground, or bury them—perhaps the soundest current investment strategy.
+You could hand out hundred-dollar bills and then watch the two-year-olds try to rip them up, or eat them, throw them up in the air and watch them flutter to the ground, or bury them—perhaps the soundest current investment strategy.

 I'm sure there are many other categories, but this seems like plenty, and any more options would only contribute to decision fatigue.

 Packaging Makes the Party

 The final question is how to package them.
 You can just settle for a basic small brown paper lunch bag with some stickers on the outside, as I did, and then put the favors in the bag.
 However, it's a nice idea to give out some sort of reusable bags—that way, the bag itself is part of the gift, and it's more eco-friendly.